firepear/homefarm/docs/management.md

  13  MCM1_0161859_0528_1                          Run    4.51%    1h55m    6d15h
 ```

+## Forcing a BOINC project update

+Occasionally you might like to force a project to refresh.
+BOINC gets
+weird sometimes.
+Maybe you're worried BOINC has gotten
+weird.
+Regardless of why:

+`farmctl project-update`

+This will do a `boinccmd --project [PROJECT_URL] update` on all active
+projects, on all compute nodes.

 ## Getting BOINC project statistics

 If you'd like to get basic statistics on how your farm is performing